mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 damage the second time, three points the third time, and so on.
 Stims cost 50 credits per dose.

-Metabolic accelerator (‘Metabolic accelerator (‘ Slow Drug’, TL 10) Slow Drug’, TL 10) boosts the user’s reaction time to superhuman levels.
+Metabolic accelerator ('Metabolic accelerator (' Slow Drug', TL 10) Slow Drug', TL 10) boosts the user's reaction time to superhuman levels.
 To the user, everyone else appears to be moving much slower.
 A character using slow drug in combat adds +8 to his initiative total at the start of combat (or whenever the drug takes effect).
 He may also dodge up to twice each round with no effect on his initiative score.
 The drug kicks in 45 seconds (eight rounds) after ingestion or injection and lasts for around ten minutes.
-When the drug wears off, the user’s system crashes.
+When the drug wears off, the user's system crashes.
 He suffers 2d6 points of damage and is exhausted.
 Metabolic accelerator costs 500 credits per dose.

-Combat Drug (TL 10):Combat Drug (TL 10): This drug increases reaction time and improves the body’s ability to cope with trauma, aiding the user in combat.
+Combat Drug (TL 10):Combat Drug (TL 10): This drug increases reaction time and improves the body's ability to cope with trauma, aiding the user in combat.
 A character using a combat drug adds +4 to his initiative total at the start of combat (or whenever the drug takes effect).
 He may also dodge once each round with no effect on his initiative